plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Primal Paths/Path of The Green Warden.md

 ## Extension of The Self
 *10th-level Ability (Barbarian, Path of The Green Warden)*

-🔵 — If you used your 🔷 to cast a Spell, you may make a *Weapon Attack* with a Weapon you are wielding.
+🔵 — If you used your 🔷 to cast a Spell, you may make a *Weapon Attack* vs. *AC* using a Weapon you are wielding.

 ---